GuildCrafts/web-development-js/_goals/403-Benchmark-Add_Feature_to_Real_App-Part-2.md

 - [ ] Variables, functions, files, etc. have appropriate and meaningful names.
 - [ ] The artifact produced is a fork of the [Trossello][trossello] repository

-### Stretch

-Implement the "filter search" feature from Trello.

-- [ ] Users can search filter options in the filter cards pane
-- [ ] Results of search in filter cards pane show all matching labels and members for query

 ## Resources

 **Tools**